 24Jesus said to them, "Is this not the reason you are mistaken, that you know neither the scriptures nor the power of God?
 25For when they rise from the dead, they neither marry nor are given in marriage, but are like the angels in heaven.
 26Now about the dead, that they do rise, have you not read in the scroll of Moses, at the part about the bush, how God spoke to him, saying, 'I am the God of Abraham, and the God of Isaac, and the God of Jacob'?
 27He is not the God of the dead, but of the living.
 You are badly mistaken!"

 The Weightiest Commandment

 28And one of the Torah scholars who had approached, after listening to them debating, recognized that Jesus had answered them well.
 He asked Jesus, "Teacher, out of all of them, which commandment is primary?"

 29Jesus answered, "Primary is this: 'Hear, O Israel, Yahweh is our God, Yahweh alone."
 30And you shall love Yahweh your God with all your heart, and with all your soul, and with all your mind, and with all your strength.'
 31Secondmost is this: 'You shall love your neighbor as yourself.'
 There is no other commandment greater than these."

 32And the Torah scholar said to him, "Well done, Teacher.
-It is on true basis you have said, that there is one, and there is no other but him; 33and to love him with all your heart, with all your intelligence, and with all your strength, and to love your neighbor as yourself, is more important than all the burnt offerings and sacrifices."
+It is on true basis you have said, that there is one, and there is no other but him; 33and to love him with all your heart, all your intelligence, and all your strength, and to love your neighbor as yourself, is more important than all the burnt offerings and sacrifices."